 Step 6: Dealing with a Breach of Contract

 Not a single landlord ever wants this to happen.
 However, you must be prepared to face any issues that may occur in the future.
 The issue we are focusing on here is a breach of contract that constrains an eviction.
-New property owners may not know what to do when a contract violation occurs, so it is important that you do some research on local laws to ensure that you stick to the applicable rules.
+New property owners may not know what to do when a contract violation occurs, so you must do some research on local laws to ensure that you stick to the applicable rules.

 Follow these basic steps: